 Members of parliament later that week were banned by the Speaker of parliament from entering the parliament with red ribbons around their heads.
 It is then that they had to invent something similar to the red ribbons that were banned.
-Opposition members of parliament later on opted for red huts.
+Opposition members of parliament, later on, opted for red huts.

 Red huts were descent and accepted in the parliament though they were worn in defiance to the age limit cap lifting.
-However due to their appearance, they appealed to the Muslim religion.
+However, due to their appearance, they appealed to the Muslim religion.
 Some of the Muslim stakeholders in the country complained about non-Muslims wearing huts related to the Muslim religion yet they were not Muslims.

-Unfortunately the bid was lost, and the cap was lifted.
+Unfortunately, the bid was lost, and the cap was lifted.
 But demonstrations continued to go against the regime of President Museveni.

-Before Arua campaign, several photos had been shared of Bobi wine posing with Barbi with a red army hut without any symbol.
-He went and campaigned in Arua culminating the event with the death of his driver and him getting jailed along with people that walked along him during the campaign
+Before the Arua campaign, several photos had been shared of Bobi wine posing with Barbi with a red army hut without any symbol.
+He went and campaigned in Arua culminating the event with the death of his driver and him getting jailed along with people that walked along with him during the campaign

 During his days in jail, there was a lot of pressure on social media and the red hut become more popular with the photo of Bobi’s face rising a fist in black and white.
 It was this hut that was later re-advanced into the current hut that has the people power logo.

-Fate of the Red Hut
+The fate of the Red Hut